-The circuit breaker status is permanently available in function output Position.
-It is represented as a double status entity, whose value is calculated from the state of the circuit breaker auxiliary contacts (function inputs CBOpen, which should be connected to the Normally Closed contact 52b, and CBClosed, which should be connected to the Normally Open contact 52a).
+The discriminated status of each circuit breaker pole is permanently available in outputs PositionA, PositionB, and PositionC.
+These status are represented as double status entities.
+The pole-discriminated output values are calculated from the state of the circuit breaker (or circuit breaker pole) auxiliary contacts.
+Since the function is prepared to work either with circuit breakers capable only of three-pole tripping or circuit breakers capable of single-pole tripping, independent interfaces are provided for both cases.
+Inputs CBOpen and CBClosed, which should be connected to the Normally Closed contact 52b and to the Normally Open contact 52a, respectively, are intended for the former; CBOpenA, CBClosedA, CBOpenB, CBClosedB, CBOpenC, and CBClosedC for the latter (these inputs should be connected to the 52a and 52b auxiliary contacts of each pole).
 These contacts are usually acquired directly from the process via binary inputs but they can also be received through a communication link (for instance, using GOOSE messages).